...

 CNC Cutting Tools and Their Coatings Suitable for Processing SS Parts

-- Cemented Carbide Tools: These tools are ideal for high-speed or higher-feed stainless steel machining.
+• Cemented Carbide Tools: These tools are ideal for high-speed or higher-feed CNC machining stainless steel.
 These cutting tools often have tips made from tungsten carbide or a blend of tungsten with other metal carbides, including niobium, titanium, or chromium.

 Various coating materials are applied on the CNC tools for machining stainless steel.
 These coatings are suitable for increasing the hardness and longevity of these tools.
 Typical coatings include: